w3c/wai-curricula/intro.md

 ##### Suggested activities

 Promote discussion among students on how web accessibility is built by several web technologies and components working together.
-Encourage them to give examples of these inter-relationships in the context of their daily tasks and overall experience.
+Encourage them to give examples of these inter-relations in the context of their daily tasks and overall experience.

 ##### Suggested homework